jjmontesl/ddd-viewer/examples/webpack_simple/README.md

 }
 ```

-Finally you have to call the library when the page loads
+Finally you have to call the library when the page loads:

 ```js
 window.addEventListener("load", () => {